 Wright imagined the living room to be active and center of life.
 Which is why we see the dining room, fireplace, bookshelves, sometimes even a piano are all located in the same continuous space with almost no interruption.
 Anatolian-Turkic architecture and traditional yurts also present a similar philosophy.
 The life is active around "Hayat" which literally translates into "life".

 Critics thought Wright the reason Wright designed claustrophobic entrances and then spacious rooms that follow because Wright first compresses you to your true size and then releases you to feel smaller in a bigger room.
 I disagree.
 My counterargument is that this compression is a way of transforming your environment from the outside world to your inside world.
 You are separated, or almost pulled away from the outside world, but then put into your own inside world which incorporates an outdoor space that is your own as a family.
+Ever wondered why walking in Bryant Park, surrounded by massive buildings felt kind of "nice", "safe" and "relaxing"?

 Now that we have drawn parallels and established the hyper-similarity of these two approaches to organizing the physical self, we may move to exploring why such design choices make most people feel better about their living environments.